Johniyke247/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 0-current_working_directory script prints the absoute path name of the current working directory
+The 1-listit script displays the contents list of your current directory